Bombing of Braunschweig (15 October 1944): Raids

-The first major British raid against Braunschweig was on 14/15 January 1944, when nearly 500 Lancaster bombers attacked, in the face of strong defence by German fighters.
+The first major British bombing of Braunschweig was in the night beginning 14 January 1944, when nearly 500 Lancaster bombers attacked in the face of strong defence by German fighters.
 Being a relatively small target, most of the bombs missed the city.

-In an experimental raid, to see if bombing by radar alone (without target marking) was effective, nearly 400 heavy bombers raided Braunschweig on the night of 12/13 August 1944.
+In an experimental raid, to see if bombing by radar alone (without target marking) was effective, nearly 400 heavy bombers raided Braunschweig during the night beginning 12 August 1944.
 No effective concentration of the bombs occurred, and nearby towns were bombed by mistake.